Jet-shaped filamentary ejecta in common envelope evolution: The numerical setup

 The second ingredient is the NS orbit.
 We operate in a CEJSN scenario where the NS spirals in and launches jets due to mass accretion.
 We use a fixed spiral orbit that mimics the plunge-in phase of the CEE.

 The third ingredient is the launching of jets.
-The orbiting NS does not affect the simulation other than these jets launched from its location at any moment.
-Our scheme does not change the mass density of any computational cell but changes the velocity and internal energy of the existing material near the NS.
+The orbiting NS does not affect the simulation, except for the jets launched from its location at any given moment.
+Our scheme does not alter the mass density of any computational cell, but rather changes the velocity and internal energy of the existing material near the NS.
 The power of the two opposing jets varies with the location of the NS according to the Bondi-Hoyle-Lyttleton (BHL) mass accretion rate from the unperturbed envelope reduced by a multiplication factor $\zeta \simeq 0.002 - 0.005$ (\citealt{Gricheneretal2021, Hilleletal2022FB}).
+The mass and radius of the NS are taken to be $M_{\rm NS}=1.4 M_\odot$ and $R_{\rm NS}=12 \km$, respectively.
+In this study, we take $\zeta = 7.5 \times 10^{-5}$ for three reasons.
+(1) Much stronger jets will dominate and obscure the effect of the envelope's rotation.
+(2) The topic of this study is the effect of envelope rotation, so we simulate three cases with different rotation velocities.
+We do not scan other parameters, such as elliptical orbits and jets' power (3).
+As we found in an earlier paper \citep{Hilleletal2022FB}, simulations with much more powerful jets are highly demanding and will take months to simulate.
+Future studies should simulate other parameters for specific needs as observations of other numerical studies appear and include radiative transport, a significant process for CEE of massive stars (e.g., \citealt{Lauetal2025}).

-In this study, we take $\zeta = 7.5 \times 10^{-5}$ because too strong jets dominate and obscure the effect of the envelope's rotation.
-This energy and momentum are inserted in a jet-envelope interaction region, which is assumed to be a cylinder.
+The energy and momentum of the jets are inserted in a jet-envelope interaction region, which is assumed to be a cylinder with a base radius of $4 \times 10^{12} \cm$ and total height $14 \times 10^{12} \cm$ .
 The scheme conserves mass, momentum, and energy.

 The fourth ingredient, new in our study of jets in CEE, is preset envelope rotation.
 We start the 3D simulation with a solid-body envelope rotation in the spherical non-rotating model (as we transferred from the 1D simulation) with an angular velocity of